philouail/HUMAN_Ring_Trial/README.md

 ## Results

-The lab comparison will be generated in the `results` folder, which will
+The downstream lab comparison will be generated in the `results` folder, which will contain:
-contain:

     - `lab_comparison.qmd`: A comprehensive comparison of results across all participating labs.